Equestrian Center Frequently Asked Questions

 teams each season?

-Each fall, 150–200 riders try out for the hunter seat equitation team, and around 60 try out for the dressage team.
-About half as many students try out in the spring.
-There are approximately 40 spots available on the equitation team and about 20 on the dressage team.
+Each fall, 70-80 riders try out for the hunter seat equitation team.
+Around 25 try out for the dressage team and about 30 are evaluated for the western team.
+Tryouts are also held in the Spring.
+There are approximately 40 spots available on the equitation team and about 14 competing member spots on the dressage team.
+The western and the dressage team are open to all riders, however, there are limited competing spots for each.

 Do I need competition experience to try out for either